BasitAli164/Coding-practice/README.md

     Learn about some build-in javaScript funtion which are alert, prompt and confirm Day-3(27/11/2024)
-    Learn about the type conversion in JavaScript
+    Learn about the type conversion in JavaScript Day-4(28/11/2024)
+    Learn about the basic operators and mathematics in JavaScript